 - You are updating from a supported HP-UX 11 i v2 or HP-UX 11 i v3 system.
-See "Supported update paths" (page 17) for specific details. - You are concerned about recovering unique applications and data on your root volume, and do not want to write over non-OS files, which occurs when cold-installing HP-UX 11 i v3.
+See "Supported update paths" (page 18) for specific details. - You are concerned about recovering unique applications and data on your root volume, and do not want to write over non-OS files, which occurs when cold-installing HP-UX 11 i v3.

-- Each system has a unique configuration. - Current disk space is sufficient for HP-UX 11 i v3.
+- Each system has a unique configuration. - Current disk space is sufficient for HP-UX 11i v3.
+Note, however, that you can use Dynamic Root Disk to address disk space limitations that would otherwise prevent you from updating.
 See "Determining disk space requirements" (page 10).